 The truth port accepts truth values from other nodes.
 It determines if the output can be used (green light) or not (red light), depending on the defined logic.
 The mapping expression is the part of this node that tells how the data has to be modified.
 You can use the functions in our documentation to apply the operations to the input data.
 The output port delivers the output of this node and can be connected to another node.
 The data flow is from left to right.
 You use an input to get a specific output, in general you map an input to an output.
 The preview shows the output of the node with the current settings.
 It helps you to make sure that you have set everything correctly.

 In this example two values are combined in a mapping node so that the output can be called with one phrase variable.

-- Use mapping node to remove values and clean up data
+- Use a mapping node to remove values and clean up data.

 Several list operations like count, unique and filter can also be applied by using mappings.
 The input in this case should be always a list.
 Either you already have a list in your data, or you can create your own.
 The following tutorial shows you a good use case for the sort function.

-- Use mapping node for sorting values in a list
+- Use a mapping node for sorting values in a list.

 Lookup tables are an easy way to transform the data and add more information.
 There are several scenarios in which the tables are used:

 They enable you to create a multilingual project data even if the data is only available in one language

 - For enriching the data by assigning phrases.

 The enrichments give the text individuality and deliver more valuable content to the reader, thus increasing the text's quality.